CornSnek/keystroke_player/README.md

     For more information, see header Commands with Variable Loading and Manipulation

-QueryKeyPress command = `\?!?key_press=[A-Za-z0-9_]+\?`
+QueryKeyPress command = `\?!?key_pressed=[A-Za-z0-9_]+\?`

     This query checks if a key has been held down.
     The key is based on the X11 KeySym names.
     The GrabKey command for the key is required here to function, otherwise the command will warn that the key has not been initialized yet.
     You cannot use the key 'escape' as that is the key to quit the macro.

+QueryButtonPress command = `\?!?button_pressed=[1-5]\?`

+    This query checks if a mouse button has been held down.
+    1=Left, 2=Middle, 3=Right, 4=Wheel Up, 5=Wheel Down
+    The GrabButton command for the button is required here to function, otherwise the command will warn that the button has not been initialized yet.

 Comments/Tabs/Spaces/Newlines can be added after a semi-colon has been added to a command.